spencerthayer/TorchNoteJS/README.md

 ####Passphrase
 The last thing you and your contacts will want to to do is make sure that the E2EE communication is tied up neatly with a unique, easy-to-remember-but-impossible-to-crack passphrase or "[key]()".
 A key length of 80 characters is generally considered the minimum for strong security with symmetric encryption algorithms.
 128-bit keys are commonly used and considered very strong.

-When you and your contacts have agreed upon a passphrase you each will need to put the passphrase into the `Passphrase:` field within the live TorchChatJS app.
+When you and your contacts have agreed upon a passphrase you each will need to put the passphrase into the `Passphrase:` field within the live TorchNoteJS app.
 For maximum security use a [runnig cipher](http://wikipedia.org/wiki/Running_key_cipher) where the passphrase is changed based on logic throughout the conversation.

 #####Common sense passphrase tips:
 - Do not ever leave the passphrase blank.